+Progression Opportunities

-Progression Opportunities An A Level in mathematics is very valuable as a supporting subject to many courses at and degree level, especially in the sciences and geography, psychology, sociology and medical courses.
+An A Level in mathematics is very valuable as a supporting subject to many courses at and degree level, especially in the sciences and geography, psychology, sociology and medical courses.

 A Level mathematics is a much sought-after qualification for entry to a wide variety of full-time courses in higher education.
 There are also many areas of employment that see a Mathematics A Level as an important qualification and it is often a requirement for the vocational qualifications related to these areas.

+Higher Education courses or careers that either require A level mathematics or are strongly related include:-

+- Economics

+- Medicine

+- Architecture

+- Engineering

+- Accountancy

+- Teaching

+- Psychology

+- Physics

+- Computing

-Higher Education courses or careers that either require A level mathematics or are strongly related include:- Economics Medicine Architecture Engineering Accountancy Teaching Psychology Physics Computing Information and communication technology. you could follow a course in mathematics at degree level or even continue further as a postgraduate and get involved in mathematical research.
+- Information and communication technology.

+If you wanted to continue your study of mathematics after A Level you could follow a course in mathematics at degree level or even continue further as a postgraduate and get involved in mathematical research.

 People entering today's most lucrative industries such as IT, banking and the stock market need to be confident using mathematics on a daily basis.
 To be sure of this, many employers still look for a traditional mathematics A-level qualification.
 Researchers at the London School of Economics have recently found that people who have studied mathematics can expect to earn up to 11% more than their colleagues, even in the same job!

 Even in areas where pure mathematics isn't required, other mathematics skills learned at AS and A level, such as logical thinking, problem solving and statistical analysis, are often very desirable in the workplace.
 Mathematics is the new lingua franca of commerce, business and even journalism.

-Further Information about our courses including results In 2023 55% of Maths students gained an A-B, with 39% getting A/A and 97% A-E. The 3 year average for A-A is 46%, A-B is 60%.
+Further Information about our courses including results

+In 2021 60% of Maths students gained an A-B, with 46% getting A/A and 100% A-E.

+The 3 year average for A-A is 50%, A-B is 63%.